oneapi-src/SYCLomatic/docs/dev_guide/migrate-a-project/user-defined-migration-rules.rst

 .. code-block:: none

-   OutValue::= Token | Token OutValue       # OutValue is the value for the “out” key Token::= AnyString | Keyword             # AnyString is a string provided by the user Keyword::= ArgIndex
+   OutValue::= Token | Token OutValue       # OutValue is the value for the "out" key Token::= AnyString | Keyword             # AnyString is a string provided by the user Keyword::= ArgIndex
       | $queue                              # Represents the queue string